decentralizedintelligencenetwork/.github/profile/README.md

 ---

-## 🧠 Empowering Self-Sovereign Data & AI Development
+## 🌍 Empowering Sovereign Data & AI Development

 Our infrastructure is ideal for **self-sovereign identity networks** and **decentralized data ecosystems**, and supports FL training for **decentralized data marketplaces**, enabling trustless interactions between data owners and AI developers: